Professor Liaw Sok Ying, NUS Medicine Head of Department for Nursing Studies

 Biography

-Professor Liaw Sok Ying is an esteemed trailblazer in the field of nursing education, having lay the foundation for Alice Lee Centre for Nursing Studies since 2006.
+Professor Liaw Sok Ying is an esteemed nursing studies professor, having laid the foundation for Alice Lee Centre for Nursing Studies since 2006.
 In recognition of her outstanding contributions to education, Prof Liaw has been consistently honoured with prestigious teaching awards at NUS.
 Notably, she received the NUS and Yong Loo Lin School of Medicine Digital Education Award in 2022 and 2021 respectively, as well as the NUHS Research Educator Awards for two consecutive years (2021, 2022).

 Since assuming the role of Head of Department for the Alice Lee Centre for Nursing Studies in July 2023, Prof Liaw has fostered a culture of teamwork.
 Her influence extends beyond administrative roles, having actively spearheaded innovative educational initiatives that seek to enhance the clinical competencies of medical and nursing students.
 Of note, Prof Liaw played an active role in the implementation of the SIMulated Professional Learning Environment (SIMPLE), an evidence-based simulation programme that helps final-year nursing students transit seamlessly into clinical practice.